maximedrn/opensea-automatic-bulk-upload-and-sale/extension-tools/collection-scraper/README.md

 ## Changelog

+* **Version 1.2.0:**
+  * Correction of missing name in CSV files.
+  * Correction of the creation of missing files.
+  * Improved functioning of the duplicate detector.
 * **Version 1.1.0:**
   * Adding the creation of a file containing duplicates.
   * Added the creation of a file containing the missing.